ParkerLab/ataqv/README.rst

 Or you can specify directories in BOOST_INCLUDE, BOOST_LIB, HTSLIB_INCLUDE, and HTSLIB_LIB separately.

-If you use custom locations, like this, you will probably need to set LD_LIBRARY_PATH for the shared libraries to be found at runtime::
+If you use custom locations like this, you will probably need to set LD_LIBRARY_PATH for the shared libraries to be found at runtime::

   export LD_LIBRARY_PATH=/path/to/boost/lib:/path/to/htslib/lib:$LD_LIBRARY_PATH